But first of all – What is churn rate?

 If you can build a culture of openness and transparency then you may hear about any issues far earlier than you would if team members feel reluctant to highlight problems.

 Getting this info early means you have more time and a better chance of fixing it.
-If done successfully, active listening can be transformational for a business and its churn rate.
+If done successfully, active listening can be transformational for a business and reducing churn rate.

 3: Identify Your Weaknesses